MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

 ![grub error no such partition](./media/troubleshoot-vm-boot-error/grub-no-such-partition.png)

 This scenario is applicable to RHEL based virtual machines (Red Hat, Oracle Linux, CentOS) where it has been manually identified the /boot partition was deleted by mistake.
-It is possible it was also attempted to be recreated with the wrong start and end sectors.
+It is possible the partition was recreated with the wrong start and end sectors.

 If the /boot partition is missing, you can recreate it using the following instructions: